Travelling for CarnivalFollow our advice for a safe and happy trip

 Safety and security

 Carnival destinations can experience high levels of crime and violence, especially in the bigger cities.
 Take care; be sensitive to your surroundings and alert to the risk of overcrowding and opportunistic crime.
 Avoid secluded areas and poorly lit places, try to avoid going out on your own – be vigilant at all times.
 Try to get immediate police and medical assistance if you are the victim of any kind of attack, including sexual assault.
-The FCO can help support you following sexual assault abroad.
+The FCDO can help support you following sexual assault abroad.

 Many carnival destinations have a high road accident rate and road quality can be poor.
 Avoid driving on unfamiliar and/or rural roads, especially at night and take care as a driver, passenger and pedestrian.

-Have a healthy and enjoyable carnival!
+Have a safe and healthy carnival!

 - Diseases transmitted by insects and ticks in the Americas